OmarAouini/Spring-boot-crud/README.md

 # Spring-boot-crud
-demo api with crud operations and Authentication,  admin user with privileges, and multiLanguage error messages.<br>
+demo api with crud operations and Authentication with JWT,  admin user with privileges, and multiLanguage error messages.<br>
 example Unit/integration test are included.<br>

 technologies used: